kmehltretter82/frama-c-linux/src/plugins/wp/tests/README.md

 This excludes any timeout with native Alt-Ergo, which must be turned into some reproducible stepout by setting `-wp-steps` and `-wp-timeout` options accordingly.
-Please choose a step limit that makes large enough to ensure the goal is not provable, but small enough to make alt-ergo decide quickly.
+Please choose a step limit that makes large enough to ensure the goal is provable, but small enough to make alt-ergo decide quickly.

 # Global WP Cache Setup (for wp-qualif)